Skip to content

 Translocation and reintroduction of tieke; tieke; saddleback; release; Brook Sanctuary; volunteers;

-There are many factors that contribute to a successful translocation, among them handling the birds with care, selecting healthy individuals, keeping the birds well fed and watered, and minimizing stress and overheating during transport and release.
+There are many factors that contribute to a successful translocation (the movement of an animal from one habitat to another), among them handling the birds with care, selecting healthy individuals, keeping the birds well fed and watered, and minimizing stress and overheating during transport and release.
+A successful translocation does not always mean a successful reintroduction however.

 Translocation and reintroduction of tieke; tieke; saddleback; mihi; Brook Sanctuary